My rating: 4 of 5 stars

-The above summary hints at who Pagels seems to be asking us to root for: the plucky anarcho-feminist artists against the stodgy authoritarian bishops.
+The above summary hints at who Pagels seems to be asking us to sympathize with: the plucky anarcho-feminist artists against the stodgy authoritarian bishops.
 This is a more serious book than that, though.
-In one chapter, Pagels stresses the importance to believers of Christ’s incarnation, especially in the context of Christian persecution: how gravely moving it is to worship a God who was willing to suffer just as you suffer.
-The gnostic’s quasi-Platonic hologram Christ is, in a sense, much less interesting or original, another theophany who doesn’t really bleed or weep as we do.
+For example, Pagels stresses the importance to believers of Christ’s incarnation, especially in the context of Christian persecution: how gravely moving it is to worship a God who was willing to suffer just as you suffer.
+The gnostic’s quasi-Platonic hologram Christ is, in a sense, much less interesting or original—just another theophany who doesn’t really bleed or weep as we do.

 But gnosticism is appealing for all that.
 Pagels observes that, while it was extirpated by orthodoxy, it survived throughout the Christian era from medieval heresies (e.g., the Cathars) to Protestant mysticism.
 She several times mentions psychoanalysis as a modern manifestation of gnosticism: “For gnostics, exploring the psyche became explicitly what it is for many people today implicitly—a religious quest.”
 Not to mention the Romantic poets and post-Christian philosophers and proto-Existentialist novelists who have been drawn to a sublime of spiritual insight beyond matter and humanity: